adammast/RSCBot/prefixManager/README.md

 ## Installation

-The `prefixManager` has no other cog dependancies.
+The `prefixManager` cog has no other cog dependancies.

 ```
 <p>cog install RSCBot prefixManager